RKTheOneAndOnly/Robotics-Arm-Project-V01/README.md

 # Robotics-Arm-Project-V01
-A simple DIY robotic arm.
+A DIY robotic arm.
 Design files(STL), components and control code are attached